 4. Entice them with books that catch their attention.

 Leave books lying around on the coffee table, kitchen table, etc. that look fun and interesting.
 You know your children.
 What subjects and pictures catch their attention?
 This gives them the choice to pick it up or not… no pressure.
 If they take the “bait” and look through it, hopefully, you’ll soon find them reading it as well!

 Here are a few suggestions to get you started.
 We think your boys will enjoy these books, and they will help build character in the process!

 Middle school and high school

 The Knights of Arrethtrae Series: This is a series of allegorical books.
 “As the Knights of the Prince await His triumphant return, they are steadfast in their mission to take His story into the kingdom and recruit as many as are willing.
 But when a new and dangerous threat is revealed, their mission is jeopardized.”

 Kingdom Books: A Riveting Medieval Parallel to the Bible Good and evil clash.

-Do you have any great books to recommend? we'd love to hear from you.
+Do you have any great books to recommend?
+Please share in the comments.

 Share this post